thiagogbeier/lokka/website/docs/intro.md

 Lokka lets you use Claude Desktop, or any MCP Client, to use natural language to accomplish things in your Microsoft 365 tenant through the Microsoft Graph API.

-e.g.:
+### Sample queries

+Here are some examples of queries you can use with Lokka.

 - `Create a new security group called 'Sales and HR' with a dynamic rule based on the department attribute.`
 - `Find all the conditional access policies that haven't excluded the emergency access account`
-- `Show me all the device configuration policies assigned to the 'Call center' group`
+- `Show me all the Intune device configuration policies assigned to the 'Call center' group`

+You can ask Lokka to do anything that the Microsoft Graph API can do which includes support for Entra, Intune, Teams and SharePoint.
+The agent will only be able to perform the actions based on the permissions you grant it.

 ## What is MCP?